braziljs/eloquente-javascript/12_language.md

 {{index [binding, definition], assignment, "getPrototypeOf function", "hasOwnProperty method", "fixing scope (exercise)"}}

-You will have to loop through one ((scope)) at a time, using `Object.getPrototypeOf` to go the next outer scope.
+You will have to loop through one ((scope)) at a time, using `Object.getPrototypeOf` to go to the next outer scope.
 For each scope, use `hasOwnProperty` to find out whether the binding, indicated by the `name` property of the first argument to `set`, exists in that scope.
 If it does, set it to the result of evaluating the second argument to